 Review summary: Sony A6300 vs Panasonic ZS200

 So how do things add up?
 Which of the two cameras – the Sony A6300 or the Panasonic ZS200 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Alpha A6300: